ShubhamGupta15/ITSP-Drone_Delivery/README.md

 * The world folder has a approximate 3-D model of the Indian Institute Of Technology Bombay campus.
 *The other folders are not of much importance*
 ## System
-*Beow is a basic schematic of our system*
+*Below is a basic schematic of our system*
 ![flow](./diagrams/Sender_flow.jpeg)
 ![flow](./diagrams/Drone_and_receiver_flow.jpeg)